 - TBI victims may also claim compensation for lost income.
 If an injury prevents a victim from working for an extended time, he or she can claim the wages lost during that time as damages in a personal injury case.
 In the event a TBI leaves a victim unable to work in the future, he or she may receive compensation for lost future earnings.

 - Pain and suffering is a difficult subject in many personal injury cases.
 A plaintiff’s attorney may call upon expert witnesses with backgrounds in medicine, psychology, neurology, and other disciplines to help demonstrate the full extent of a TBI victim’s physical pain, psychological suffering, and mental distress.
 Pain and suffering compensation is usually quite substantial for plaintiffs who suffer permanent damage.

-A Las Vegas personal injury Lawyer is a fantastic resource for TBI victims and their families, especially if they face uncertainty about liability for their damages and future complications.
+A Las Vegas injury lawyer is a fantastic resource for TBI victims and their families, especially if they face uncertainty about liability for their damages and future complications.
 An attorney can not only help build a lawsuit against the party responsible for causing a TBI but also explore avenues of compensation the average person might overlook.

 We are not simply a personal injury firm.
 We are trial lawyers who take on catastrophic injury, brain injury, and wrongful death cases.
 These cases are different than most personal injury cases and the needs of these cases cannot be met by law firms that take on just any case.